apache/arrow/docs/source/format/CDataInterface.rst

    represent `length + offset` values encoded according to the :ref:`Columnar format specification <format_columnar>`.

+   It is recommended, but not required, that the memory addresses of the buffers be aligned at least according to the type of primitive data that they contain.
+Consumers MAY decide not to support unaligned memory.

    The pointer to the null bitmap buffer, if the data type specifies one, MAY be NULL only if :c:member:`ArrowArray.null_count` is 0.